-Superior maintains floating interest rate exposure through a combination of floating interest rate borrowing and uses derivative instruments at times, to mitigate this risk.
+Superior maintains floating interest rate exposure through floating interest rate borrowing and uses derivative instruments at times, to mitigate this risk.
 Demand for a significant portion of propane distribution's sales are affected by general economic trends.
 Generally speaking, when the economy is strong, interest rates increase, as does demand from Superior's customers, thereby increasing Superior's sales and its ability to pay higher interest costs.
 The opposite is also true.
 In this way, there is a common relationship among economic activity levels, interest rates and Superior's ability to pay higher or lower rates.

-Increased interest rates will, however, affect Superior's borrowing costs, which will have an adverse effect.
+Increased interest rates will, however, affect Superior's borrowing costs, which will have an adverse effect that may not be proportionately offset by increased customer demand and sales.